egpbos/query-builder-client/README.md

-# QueryBuilder
+# query-builder-client

-A Query builder to query the Knowledge Store and generate datafiles that can be visualized with the Storyteller interface.
+A query builder to query the Knowledge Store and generate datafiles that can be visualized with the Storyteller interface.